apache/doris/docs/en/docs/advanced/orthogonal-bitmap-manual.md

 on the basis of this table schema, this function is divided into two layers.
 In the first layer, be nodes (update and serialize) merge all the bitmaps, and then count the resulting bitmaps.
 The count values are serialized and sent to the second level be nodes (merge and finalize).
 In the second layer, the be nodes are used to calculate the sum of all the count values from the first level nodes

-#### orthogonal_bitmap_expr_calculate

-Compute the function by computing the intersection, union and difference set of the expression bitmap.

-Syntax:

-orthogonal_bitmap_expr_calculate(bitmap_column, filter_column, input_string)

-Parameters:

-the first parameter is the Bitmap column, the second parameter is the dimension column used for filtering, that is, the calculated key column, and the third parameter is the calculation expression string, which means that the bitmap intersection and union difference expression is calculated according to the key column

-the calculators supported by the expression: & represents intersection calculation, | represents union calculation, - represents difference calculation, ^ represents XOR calculation, and \ represents escape characters

-Explain:

-the aggregation of query planning is divided into two layers.
-The first layer of be aggregation node calculation includes init, update, and serialize steps.
-The second layer of be aggregation node calculation includes merge and finalize steps.
-In the first layer of be node, the input string is parsed in the init phase, which is converted into a suffix expression (inverse Polish), parses the calculated key value, and initializes it in the map<key, bitmap>structure; In the update phase, the underlying kernel scan dimension column (filter_column) calls back the update function, and then aggregates the bitmap in the map structure of the previous step in the unit of computing key; In the serialize stage, the bitmap of the key column is parsed according to the suffix expression, and the bitmap intersection, merge and difference set is calculated using the first in, last out principle of the stack structure.
-Then the final bitmap is serialized and sent to the aggregation be node in the second layer.
-Aggregates be nodes in the second layer, finds the union set of all bitmap values from the first layer nodes, and returns the final bitmap results

-#### orthogonal_bitmap_expr_calculate_count

-Compute the count function by computing the intersection, union and difference set of the expression bitmap.
-The syntax and parameters is the same as orthogonal_bitmap_expr_calculate

-Syntax:

-orthogonal_bitmap_expr_calculate_count(bitmap_column, filter_column, input_string)

-Explain:

-the aggregation of query planning is divided into two layers.
-The first layer of be aggregation node calculation includes init, update, and serialize steps.
-The second layer of be aggregation node calculation includes merge and finalize steps.
-In the first layer of be node, the input string is parsed in the init phase, converted to suffix expression Formula (inverse Polish formula), parse the calculated key value and initialize it in the map<key, bitmap>structure; In the update phase, the underlying kernel scan dimension column (filter_column) calls back the update function, and then aggregates the bitmap in the map structure of the previous step in the unit of computing key; In the serialize stage, the bitmap of the key column is parsed according to the suffix expression, and the bitmap intersection, merge and difference set is calculated using the first in, last out principle of the stack structure.
-Then the count value of the final bitmap is serialized and sent to the aggregation be node in the second layer.> Aggregates be nodes in the second layer, adds and sums all count values from the first layer nodes, and returns the final count result.

 ### Suitable for the scene

 It is consistent with the scenario of orthogonal calculation of bitmap, such as calculation retention, funnel, user portrait, etc.